AdobeDocs/experience-manager-forms-cloud-service-developer-reference/src/pages/index.md

 * **[Document Generation Asynchronous APIs (Batch APIs)](references/output-batch.md)** are suitable for scheduled, high throughput, and multiple document generation use cases.
 These APIs generate documents in batches.
 For example, phone bills, credit card statements, and benefits statements generated every month.

+The Document Generation APIs seamlessly [integrates with Microsoft Power Automate](https://learn.microsoft.com/en-us/connectors/adobeexperiencemanag/) through user-friendly connectors, providing a hassle-free and efficient integration experience.

-### Document Manipulation to automate for your document workflows
+### Document Manipulation to automate for your document workflows {#document-manipulation-communications-apis}

 The [Document Manipulation APIs](references/assembler-sync.md) help to combine, rearrange, and validate PDF documents.
 Typically, you create a DDX and submit it to document manipulation APIs to assemble or rearrange a document.
 The [DDX document](https://helpx.adobe.com/content/dam/help/en/experience-manager/forms-cloud-service/ddxRef.pdf) provides instructions on how to use the source documents to produce a set of required documents.
 The DDX reference documentation provides detailed information about all the supported operations.